Smolensk: Recent events

-On April 10, 2010, a Tu-154 military jet carrying Polish president Lech Kaczyński, his wife, and many notable political and military figures crashed in a wooded area near Smolensk while approaching the local military airport.
+On 10 April 2010, a Tu-154 military jet carrying Polish president Lech Kaczyński, his wife, and many notable political and military figures crashed in a wooded area near Smolensk while approaching the local military airport.
 All ninety-six passengers died immediately on impact.
 The purpose of the visit was to commemorate the 70th anniversary of the Katyn massacre.

 In June 2013, archaeologists of the Russian Academy of Sciences discovered and unearthed ancient temples in Smolensk dated to the middle to second half of the 12th century, built on the left bank of the Dnieper River.
 At the time the city was the capital of Smolensk principality.

 In September 2013, Smolensk widely celebrated its 1,150th anniversary with funds spent on different construction and renovation projects in the city.
 In celebration the Central Bank of Russia issued commemorative coins made of precious metals.

+Demographics

 Attractions

 Owing to its long and rich history, Smolensk is home to many examples of Russian architecture ranging from the Kievan Rus period to post-WWII Stalinist style.
 Although the city was destroyed several times over, many historically and culturally significant buildings remain, including a large number of churches and cathedrals.
 The most famous of these are the Cathedral of the Assumption, the Immaculate Conception Church, and the Church of St. Michael the Archangel, which is one of the few structures from before the Mongol invasion remaining in Russia.